Memories of a Valentine’s Day Heartbreak

 Was I to have already known about these people?
 Who were they?
 And why were they here at MY Valentine’s Day celebration?

 Had this been a theatrical movie or play this would have been the moment where I would shout out “how very dare you!” and throw my cocktail in his face and storm out while calling him an asshole.
-WASP training is hard ignore however so I found myself quietly sitting down to a dinner with Dr. Frank’s other boyfriends.
+My WASP training is hard ignore however so I found myself doing what any WASP would do: quietly suppress my emotions and sit down to a dinner with Dr. Frank’s and his other boyfriends.

 I opted to keep my cool.
 Besides, Carlo, one of Dr. Frank’s other unsuspecting boyfriends was kind of hot.